Rhaphiolepis: planting, pruning, care

 Rhaphiolepis in a nutshell

-• Rhaphiolepis is a bush for mild climates, with attractive foliage all year round, glossy green in summer, flushed red at bud burst period and in autumn
+- Rhaphiolepis is a bush for mild climates, with attractive foliage all year round, glossy green in summer, tinged with red at bud burst period and in autumn

-• Hardy down to -10°C, it is nevertheless best suited to dry and coastal gardens with relatively mild winters
+- Hardy down to -10°C, it is best suited to dry or coastal gardens with relatively mild winters

 A word from our expert

-Still far from widespread, Rhaphiolepis is nevertheless a small bush with a nicely rounded habit that proves very floriferous from spring through late summer.
-It charms equally with its glossy olive-green evergreen foliage that changes, giving this bush an attractive display all year round, and with its pleasantly scented flowering.
+Still far too little known, Rhaphiolepis is nonetheless a small bush with a nicely rounded habit that proves very floriferous from spring to late summer.
+It charms as much with its evergreen, glossy olive-green foliage that changes, giving this bush an attractive appearance year-round, as with its pleasantly scented flowering.

-Its moderate size, between 1 and 2 m in height, and its delicate flowers ranging from white in Rhaphiolepis ‘umbellata Ovata’ to pink in Rhaphiolepis ‘Springtime’, ‘Coates Crimson’ and ‘Pink Cloud’, make it an original small bush perfect for confined spaces or to grow in a pot.
-There is even a little-known dwarf form, Rhaphiolepis umbellata ‘Minor’, ideal for low hedging or as an edging in borders.
-Rhaphiolepis delacourii is, meanwhile, a widely grown hybrid, resulting from cross-breeding between Rhaphiolepis indica and Rhaphiolepis umbellata, equally attractive and a little less tender.
+With a moderate size of between 1 and 2 m in height, and delicate flowers ranging from white in Rhaphiolepis ‘umbellata Ovata’ to pink in Rhaphiolepis ‘Springtime’, ‘Coates Crimson’ and ‘Pink Cloud’, it makes an original small bush perfect for confined spaces or to be grown in a pot.
+There is even a little-known dwarf form, Rhaphiolepis umbellata ‘Minor’, ideal for low hedges or border edges.
+Rhaphiolepis delacourii, meanwhile, is a widely cultivated hybrid resulting from cross-breeding between Rhaphiolepis indica and Rhaphiolepis umbellata, equally appealing and slightly less tender.

-Hardy to around -10°C, requiring little water, resistant to sea spray and drought as well as to pollution, Rhaphiolepis is valuable in the dry gardens and the seaside gardens that are spared from severe frosts.
+Hardy down to around -10°C, requiring little water, resistant to sea spray and drought as well as to pollution, Rhaphiolepis is valuable in dry gardens and seaside gardens sheltered from severe frosts.

-Elsewhere, it can be grown without difficulty in a large pot placed on the terrace from May to October, so it can be sheltered from severe cold in winter.
+Elsewhere, it can be grown without difficulty in a large pot placed on a terrace from May to October, allowing it to be sheltered from harsh winter frosts.

-Grow this bush with its lovely foliage and delicate flowering, perfect for borders, small flowering hedges, rockeries, or to grow in containers in the coldest regions!
+Grow this bush with lovely foliage and delicate flowering, perfect for borders, small flowering hedges, rockeries, or container cultivation in the coldest regions!

 Description and botany